- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, user training and education can empower users to take proactive measures to protect their data and minimize the risk of data loss incidents on NAS devices like Thecus N8880U.

-Although NAS N8880U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N8880U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -